EGuthrieWasTaken/tlnetcard_python/README.md

 And that's it!
 Now you can go right ahead to the quick-start guide!

-### Using Pip to Install from Source
+### Installing from Source

 Installing this package from source is the only way to guarantee you're getting the latest, bleeding-edge code.
-If you're installing from source, I assume you already know the risks (stability is not guaranteed, stability is not guaranteed, etc.).
+If you're installing from source, I assume you already know the risks (stability is not guaranteed, stability is *not* guaranteed, etc.).
 Assuming you have git installed, installation from source can be accomplished easily (MacOS/Linux/BSD):

 ```bash
 git clone https://github.com/EGuthrieWasTaken/tlnetcard_python.git